ippontech/blog-usa/posts/distributed-tracing-with-xray.md

     }
     ```

- - Let's annotate the spring components that we want to trace
+ - Let's annotate the spring components that we want to trace:

     ``` java
     @Component